cmsc330fall23/cmsc330fall23/projects/project0.md

 ## Link GitHub to Gradescope

+**IMPORTANT**
-Log into your gradescope account and go to your account settings.
+Log into your Gradescope account and go to your account settings.
 Scroll down to the `Linked Accounts` section.
 If you do not already have your GitHub account linked here, click the `Link a GitHub account` button and log into your GitHub account.

 ## How to Submit